thofmann/lnd/docs/code_contribution_guidelines.md

 		witness[2] = sigB
 	}

-	// Finally, add the pre-image as the last witness element. witness[3] = witnessScript
+	// Finally, add the preimage as the last witness element. witness[3] = witnessScript

 	return witness